-Public Program Activity Plans\
+Public Program Activity Plans

-- Explain your Public Program Activity, include presenter names and brief bios. - Also, include whether the Public Program Activity will be: - Live (In-Person or Live-Streaming) Activity

-- o Non-Live (Recorded) Activity. - O If you plan to record a Live Activity and upload it for public access within your project period, that is considered a separate Non-Live (Recorded) Activity, and describe it below.
+- Explain your Public Program Activity.
+Include presenter names and brief bios. - Also, include whether the Public Program Activity will be: - o Live (In-Person or Live-Streaming) Activity - O Non-Live (Recorded) Activity. - O If you plan to record a Live Activity and upload it for public access within your project period, that is considered a separate Non-Live (Recorded) Activity, and describe it below.

-Tip: Cut and paste the bulleted question list into the text box to help guide your answers.
+TIP: Cut and paste the bulleted question list into the text box to help guide your answers.

-Be sure your Public Program Activities are also detailed in the Project Information section above within the Plan and Timeline text box.
+Be sure your Public Program Activities are also detailed in both the PROJECT INFORMATION section above in the Plan and Timeline text field.

-Admission\
+Admission

 A majority of the programs we fund are free and open to the public so access is inclusive and available to as many people as possible.
-For-profit or fundraising events are not allowable for this grantline.
-Minimal and reasonable admission fees are allowable to support basic costs.
+For-profit or fundraising events are not allowed for this grantline.
+Minimal and reasonable admission fees are allowed to support basic costs.